JRBoland/JamesBoland_T2A2/readme.md

+# THIS PROJECT IS A WORK IN PROGRESS.

 ## R1 - Identification of the problem you are trying to solve by building this particular app.

 The purpose of this application is to store data for drone flights.
 It is intended to by used by either organisations or individuals that require a form of a record keeping and data storage tool.
 For a hobbyist or organisation that utilises a number of drones, it's a measure of good practice to record the details of the flights as a form of documenting the flight that took place.